Vyral/john-quinn/_posts/2020-01-30-what-to-do-if-you-list-with-the-wrong-agent.md

 If you listed your home with the wrong agent, what do you do?
 Can you get out of your contract with that agent?

 First, a disclosure: I’m not going to advise anyone on how to get out of their contract with their agent.
 I will, however, let you know that when people list with me, I let them know right up front that **we offer risk-free listings.
-If you’re not satisfied with our work, then you can get out of the contract for free.** Most agents don’t work that way; once you sign the contract, you’re stuck for between six months to a year.
+If you’re not satisfied with our work, then you can get out of the contract for free.** Most agents don’t work that way; once you sign the contract, you’re stuck for six months to a year.

 {% include pullquote.html %}